 Apple Juice vs Apple Cider

-There are many who say that they like apple cider more than apple juice, but are they talking about one and the same thing or apple juice and apple cider really different from one another?
-This is one question that has confused many in the past.
-This article will put to rest once and for always by pointing out the differences between apple juice and apple cider.
-For starters, apple juice and apple cider are beverages that are made from apples and there are slight differences in the process of making these drinks.
+Difference between apple juice and apple cider is not that complicated to understand.
+However, if you have not used them before, when someone says that he/she likes apple cider more than apple juice, you may think are they talking about one and the same thing or apple juice and apple cider really different from one another?
+However, the confusion ends once you understand what each drink refers to and when the difference becomes clear.
+This article will put to rest the confusion once and for all by pointing out the differences between apple juice and apple cider.
+For starters, apple juice and apple cider are beverages that are made from apples, and there are slight differences in the process of making these drinks.

 What is Apple Cider?

 If you are in the US, any fresh apple juice that contains the pulp is referred to as apple cider.
 If you filter this drink, it is nothing but apple juice.
-However, if you are in UK, apple cider is known as an alcoholic drink as the liquid is allowed to ferment to have an alcoholic taste and kick.
-This cider is called hard cider while the traditional cider is known as soft cider.
+However, if you are in UK or in another country other than US, apple cider is known as an alcoholic drink as the liquid is allowed to ferment to have an alcoholic taste and kick.
+This cider is called hard cider by the Americans while the traditional cider is known as soft cider.

-• Apple juice has a longer shelf like than apple cider
+• Apple juice has a longer shelf life than apple cider.